ryanchapman/go-any-proxy/README.md

 ## Maintenance

 This project is actively maintained.
-As of this writing (November 2022), I haven't had many bugs submitted in a few years, which is why you don't see much for code changing.
+As of this writing (Jult 2024), I haven't had many bugs submitted in a few years, which is why you don't see much for code changing.
 But be assured that I am watching the project and will address any bugs that come in.